U.S., other nations appear to snub Haiti’s interim prime minister while supporting rival

 Joseph also did not immediately respond to a request for comment.
 But Mathias Pierre, minister of elections and interparty relations, who has backed Joseph as interim leader, said it remained unclear whether Henry could put together a working transitional government.

-He said Joseph was “open to negotiations” on the future of the country’s leadership, and wanted to ensure the assassination investigation continued and that elections within 120 days remained on track.”
+He said Joseph was “open to negotiations” on the future of the country’s leadership, and wanted to ensure the assassination investigation continued and that elections within 120 days remained on track.

 He is prepared to do anything, any sacrifice for the good of the future of Haiti,” Pierre said.